Learn About LED Lighting

 - Why should I choose ENERGY STAR® certified LED lighting products?

 LED stands for light emitting diode.
-LED lighting products produce light approximately 90% more efficiently than incandescent light bulbs.
+LED lighting products produce light up to 90% more efficiently than incandescent light bulbs.
 How do they work?
 An electrical current passes through a microchip, which illuminates the tiny light sources we call LEDs and the result is visible light.
 To prevent performance issues, the heat LEDs produce is absorbed into a heat sink.

 LEDs are incorporated into bulbs and fixtures for general lighting applications.
 Small in size, LEDs provide unique design opportunities.
 Some LED bulb solutions may physically resemble familiar light bulbs and better match the appearance of traditional light bulbs.
 Some LED light fixtures may have LEDs built in as a permanent light source.
 There are also hybrid approaches where a non-traditional “bulb” or replaceable light source format is used and specially designed for a unique fixture.
 LEDs offer a tremendous opportunity for innovation in lighting form factors and fit a wider breadth of applications than traditional lighting technologies.